I have covered quite a few creamy white paint colors around here, which inevitably leads me to discovering more of the same!

 Sherwin Williams Shoji White vs Marshmallow

 I am loving Sherwin Williams Marshmallow!
-I will probably do a full review soon, because I haven’t seen a lot of info on it.
+I will probably do a deep dive on this color soon, because I haven’t seen a lot of info on it.

 Marshmallow is again lighter and more yellow than Shoji White.
 It has an LRV of 82.